Request a Consultation

 The MLS Wasn’t Built for Your Property.
 Auction Was.

-Homes with acreage, rural properties with multiple improvements, cabins in unique locations, properties with features that don't show up on a comp sheet — these are exactly the properties where traditional pricing leaves money on the table.
+Homes with acreage, rural properties with multiple improvements, cabins in unique locations, properties with features that do not show up on a comp sheet — these are exactly the properties where traditional pricing leaves money on the table.

 Traditional real estate pricing relies on comparables.
-When there aren't any, agents estimate — and estimates on unique properties tend to be conservative.
+When there are not any, agents estimate — and estimates on unique properties tend to be conservative.
 Competitive bidding has no such limitation.
-Buyers who want exactly what you have tell you what it's worth by competing for it.
-We find those buyers through 11,000+ regional bidders and 1 million+ registered buyers nationwide.
+Buyers who want exactly what you have tell you what it is worth by competing for it.
+National Auction USA finds those buyers through 11,000+ regional bidders and 1 million+ registered buyers nationwide.

 Talk to Us About Your Property